You usually want to make a "safe"

 1

-DBL All Pass
+DBL All

-partner rates to have better
+partner rates

-trumps than declarer, so you'll want to attack declarer's holding.
-You may even be able to draw all of
+holding.
+You may even be able to draw

-declarer's and dummy's trumps.
-This is
+all of declarer's and dummy's trumps.

-singleton trump.
+leading a singleton trump.

-On some hands, you may be
+On some

-reduced to leading a trump just because nothing else looks safe.
-After a 1
+hands, you may be reduced to leading a trump just because nothing else looks

 -2

-auction by your opponents, you have an unattractive
+auction by your opponents, you have

-choice of leads from:
+an unattractive choice of leads from:

 754